Women and literacy

 Initiating Practitioner Inquiry: Adult Literacy Teachers, Tutors, and Administrators Research Their Practice, Susan L. Lytle, Alisa Belzer, & Rebecca Reumann (November 1993) focuses on the systematic inquiry into daily practice by adult literacy workers whose questions and methods emerge from quite particularized, workplace contexts even while addressing the wider concerns in the field such as staff development.
-(TR93-11, 53 pages) $9.00 text, WORD, PDF
+(TR93-11, 53 pages) $

 For more information concerning Rhode Island Inquiry Projects please contact LR/RI